-Whilst countries ask individuals to stay home as part of their lockdowns, essential workers continue commuting to their workplaces.
-For these essential workers, some employers have implemented contact tracing methods in accordance with applicable domestic employment and data protection laws (see Skadden's client alert "COVID-19, Contact Tracing and Data Protection in the Workplace" in the March 2020 edition of our Privacy & Cybersecurity Update).
-Countries such as the UK are planning gradual lockdown exit strategies by developing public health care mobile applications that will assist in both the testing and tracing of individuals to enable their return to the workplace but only after certain checks have been cleared.
-In practice, the government would request that individuals download onto their mobile phone a public health care application and use it to identify themselves and provide certain health-related information, including whether they have been experiencing COVID-19 symptoms and/or share their temperature reading.
+While countries ask individuals to stay home as part of their lockdowns, essential workers continue commuting to their workplaces.
+For these essential workers, some employers have implemented contact tracing methods in accordance with applicable domestic employment and data protection laws.[1]

+Countries such as the U.K. are planning gradual lockdown exit strategies by developing public health care mobile applications that will assist in both the testing and tracing of individuals to enable their return to the workplace but only after certain checks have been cleared.
+In practice, the government would request that individuals download onto their mobile phone a public health care application and use it to identify themselves and provide certain health-related information, including whether they have been experiencing COVID-19 symptoms, and/or share their temperature reading.